IndieCade Festival 2016:

 We take pride in hosting events that feature amazing indie games, productive networking environments, spaces for important discussions, and a whole ton of fun!
 All games are reviewed by a diverse jury of leaders from the games industry, academia, fine arts, and indie development for placement & award nominations at IndieCade Festival.
 Read our guidelines below (or our Frequently Asked Questions page) to learn more about our submission process.
 We can be contacted via central(at)indiecade(dot)com to answer your specific questions.

 Please note Regular Submissions are only eligible for IndieCade Festival.
 We do not accept submissions for IndieCade East 2016.
-We offer a limited number of IndieCade Scholarships to developers and creators in need of financial assistance - click here to learn more.
+We offer IndieCade Submission Fee Assistance to a limited number developers and creators in need of financial assistance - click here to learn more.

 Early Submission Period (IndieCade Festival):